 There are definitely some websites out there promising to do just that, but is it true?

-Can You Really Make Money Listening to Music?
+How Can You Make Money Listening To Music?

 I recently wrote a post about Slice the Pie — a website that promises to pay people for leaving reviews of music listened to via their website.
 The process involved a lot of writing and the outcome wasn't that great, users made only a few cents at a time.

 So, yes, it is possible to make money listening to music.
 But it doesn’t seem like you will make a lot.